nlef/moonraker-telegram-bot/docs/Interacting with klipper.md

 # RESPOND commands for bot interaction

 ## Running macros from the chat window
 You have the possibility to run klipper macros directly from the chat interface in addition to the macros button.
 Simply type your macro name with a "/" in front of it.
-Please note, that the macro must be in upper-case lettering.
-Example usage would be typing ```/MY_FAVOURITE_MACRO``` into the chat.
+Please note, that the macro must be saved in klipper config in upper-case lettering.
+Calling the macro in the bot can be lower or uppercase.
+Example usage would be typing `/MY_FAVOURITE_MACRO` into the chat.

 This might not directly seem useful, but this opens some interesting possbilities:
-You can have a "respond-type" message with pre-typed ```/MY_FAVOURITE_MACRO```, allowing you to simply click on it in the chat to respond to a specific action.
+You can have a "respond-type" message with pre-typed `/MY_FAVOURITE_MACRO`, allowing you to simply click on it in the chat to respond to a specific action.

 This might not seem useful on first sight, but opens up some interesting possibilities on automating workflows like filament reloading.
 See [macro examples](macro_sample.md#highlighting) for more info.

+## Running gcode from the chat window
+You have the possibility to run any gcode directly from the chat interface.
+Simply type `/gcode %your gcode here%` into the chat.
+Spaces are supported.
+Example usage would be typing `/gcode G28 X Y` into the chat.

 ## Manual timelapse modes
 If you have set manual_mode in [[timelapse]](config_sample.md#timelapse), you can use command to manage timelapse capturing by the bot.